wvandenhaak/styling-boilerplate/README.md

 To generate a new styleguide by running `npm run generate:docs` from the command line.

-The generated documation can be found in the **docs** folder in the root of this project
+The generated documation can be found in the **docs/** folder in the root of this project